-Ahead of Wednesday's GOP debate, CNBC.com compiled a summary of the market performance since President Obama was elected and the time he was sworn in as the 44th President of the United States.
+Ahead of Tuesday's State of the Union speech, CNBC.com compiled a summary of market performance since President Barack Obama was elected on Nov.
+4, 2008, and since he was sworn in on Jan.
+20, 2009.

-The NASDAQ Composite has posted the largest percent increase among the major equity indices, up 47 percent from the time President Obama was elected and 71 percent since he took office.
+The NASDAQ Composite posted the largest percent increase among the major equity indices, up 56 percent from the time Obama was elected.

-During the same period, gold prices are up more than 100 percent, and the yield on the 10-year US treasury-note has dropped from 3.719 back in November 2008 to 1.966 today.
+During the period, gold prices rose more than 80 percent, while the yield on the 10-year U.S. Treasury note has dropped from 3.719 in November 2008 to 2.064 today.

-Consumer discretionary stocks have taken the lead in the S&P 500, up 65 percent, followed by technology and material companies.
+Additionally, consumer discretionary stocks have taken the lead in the S&P 500, up 79 percent since Election Day 2008, followed by technology and material companies.